Book Cover Size Guide: Dimensions & Best Print Practices

 Standard book cover sizes

-Books come in many different sizes for different purposes, and the size you pick for your book will be mainly determined by three factors: printing costs, word count and established genre standards.
+Books come in many different sizes for different purposes.
+What size is a book cover depends on three factors: printing costs, word count and established genre standards.

 Book printing companies charge based on the page count, meaning, a larger book size will decrease the page count and therefore the price.
 However, try to be intuitive when deciding on the cover size in proportion to the page count.
 If you are about to publish a lengthy book, similar to one of J.K.
 Rowling’s Harry Potter novels coming in at about 800 pages, the book size will have to be bigger for practicality and more comfortable reading experience.
 If your book is 300 words or under, it can be on the smaller size, leaning more towards the pocketbook dimensions.